 Through the dynamics of small group discussions held in members’ homes, CFM members come together to learn, grow and support each other in becoming and living as the people of God in everyday life.
 Meetings are typically on the first or second Friday’s of September through April, at 8 p.m.
 They begin with a brief reflection on a passage from Scripture, which leads into the topic of the evening.

-In addition there are several social events throughout the year hosted by one or more of the groups – Lasagna Dinner, Thanksgiving Agape, Chili Cook-off, St Patrick’s Day Party…
+In addition, there are several social and service events through the year hosted by one or more of the CFM groups: Lasagna Dinner, Feed My Starving Children, Thanksgiving Agape, Chili Cookoff, Spring Party…

 Easter Egg Hunt/ Basket Blessing

 An Easter Egg hunt for younger children is held on Holy Saturday behind the Gathering Place followed by blessing of Easter baskets and food in Church.
 Children, ages 10 and under are welcome to participate in the hunt while parents, grandparents, aunts and uncles – everyone – is invited to join in the fun.
 Afterward, take your goodies to church for the Easter basket blessing.

 At the Blessing, learn the meaning of the Easter Egg, the Horseradish, Bread, Ham, Parsley, etc. that we often all incorporate into our Easter celebrations.
 Prepare a basket, bring it to be blessed and begin a tradition in your family if you do not already do so.For More Information, Contact

 The Elizabeth Ministry is an international movement designed to support women and their families during the joys, challenges and sorrows of the childbearing years and beyond.
 The areas include, but are not limited to: pregnancy, birth, miscarriage, regretted abortions, infant or child death, crisis or special needs, adoption, fertility and infertility.